 LDSAFA will participate in RootsTech 2018, which will be held in Salt Lake City, Utah, on February 28 - March 3, 2018.
 At this conference LDSAFA will sponsor a booth where free patron information will be distributed about LDS Ancestral Family Organizations (AFOs).

 Also during RootsTech 2018, LDSAFA officers and members will provide a class presentation on Family Organizations in the Digital Age.

 World Family History Day (WFHD) is celebrated on May 15th, which is the same day that the United Nations observes its International Day of Families and The Church of Jesus Christ of Latter-day Saints (LDS or Mormon) recognizes an important event in its ecclesiastical priesthood.

-World Family History Day (WFHD) is celebrated by family organizations who encourage their members to discover and post new information about their ancestors and deceased relatives, by family history centers and societies who release historical materials online, by educational institutions who encourage their students and alumni to participate in family history activities, and by genealogical companies who offer discounted or free limited-time access to their databases and products.
+World Family History Day (WFHD) is celebrated by family organizations who encourage their members to discover and post new information about their ancestors and deceased relatives, and by family history centers, historical societies, educational institutions and genealogical companies who encourage their patrons to participate in family history activities on or about May 15th each year.

 Email inquiries about LDSAFA to: